15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Advantages Disadvantages

-• The platform offers a user-friendly backend and structured frontend.
-There are over 1,500 free and paid themes and templates available on the marketplace.
+• The ecommerce platform offers a user-friendly backend and structured frontend.
+There are over 1,500 free and paid themes and templates available on the extensive marketplace.

-• Shopware offers cloud and on-premise solutions and relatively easy management tools for supervising the shop.
+• Shopware offers cloud and on-premise solutions and relatively easy store management tools.

 • Users can choose the pricing plans that are suitable for them and seek advice from a large Shopware community if needed.